ox-vgg/via/README.md

 [Code review of via-1.0.0](https://gitlab.com/vgg/via/issues/54) was completed by @ecoto in Feb.
 2017.
 Please [let us know](https://gitlab.com/vgg/via/issues/152) if you would like to contribute to VIA project by reviewing its software code.
+Here are some updates on this issue:
+ * 16 July 2019: [Ben Armstrong](https://gitlab.com/vgg/via/issues/152#note_187568262) is now conducting a code review of [via-2.x.y](https://gitlab.com/vgg/via/tree/master/via-2.x.y) codebase.

 ## Citation
 If you use this software, please cite it as shown below and acknowledge the Seebibyte grant as follows: "Development and maintenance of VGG Image Annotator (VIA) is supported by EPSRC programme grant Seebibyte: Visual Search for the Era of Big Data (EP/M013774/1)"